aleshaleksey/fansys23/11-weapons-armour.md

 ___
 ### Unarmed Combat

 Unarmed combat is the use of one's own body to effectively neutralise targets.
-In a mundane world this is not particularly effective on the battle field, but can be used effectively in offensively and defensively in other situations, especially when weapons are not available.
-In a world where the supernatural exists, unarmed combat has additional uses.
+Contrary to what one might think, unarmed combat techniques are effective on and off the battle field.
+The heavy armour of a knight can be penetrated so much more easily once its wearer is restrained, to give an example.

 Attacking with techniques from this category without proficiency provokes attacks of opportunity from trained combatants.
-Proficiency with an unarmed combat technique allows the use that technique with no penalty even when wielding weapons not specifically designed for it or when wielding no weapon at all.
+Proficiency with an unarmed combat technique allows the use of that technique with no penalty even when wielding weapons not specifically designed for it or when wielding no weapon at all.

 **Disarming** is the act of liberating a foe of their weapon.
 Also grants proficiency with "sunder".
 Ranged weapons cannot be used for disarming or sundering.
 It follows the rules set out in "Basic Martial Manoeuvres".

 **Grapple** is the act of restricting the movement of your foe using your body or held items.
 It covers the "grapple" and "restrain" manoeuvres and follows the ["Basic Martial Manoeuvres"](04-combat.md#basic-martial-manoeuvres) rules.

-**Strikes** are the use of appendages or protruding body parts to deal percussive or piercing damage to a target.
+**Strikes** are the use of appendages or protruding body parts to deal percussive or shear damage to a target.

 **Throw** is the act of moving your foe around the battlefield or throwing them down.
 It follows the "Basic Martial Manoeuvres" rules.
 It also gives proficiency with "shove" and "trip" manoeuvres.

-**Interception** is the art of intercepting a target's attacks as effectively at the lowest cost to yourself.
+**Interception** is the art of intercepting a target's attacks as effectively as possible at the lowest cost to yourself.
 It is used when you need to defend one or more squishy allies from harm, or when you are trying to get your character killed.

 ___
 ### Light blades